OpenBankProject/Sofit/README.md

   }
 }

-## These change will be performe in default.props file (/src/main/resources/props/default.props).

 ### *base_url*

 The base_url is used to calculate the callback url to give to the Open Bank Project API server.
 This should just be the